 When the if-clause comes first, it is followed by a comma.
 When the order is reversed, we do not use a comma.

-- If we had stayed a minute longer, the lion would have attacked. (comma after if-clause)
+- If I had been more confident, I would have made more friends. (comma after if-clause)

 Remember!
 If and would never appear in the same clause:

 - If I had known he was a criminal, I never would have married him.